typelevel/cats-effect/README.md

 install jekyll`.

-Start a local server by navigating to `site/target/site`, then run `jekyll serve`.
+Start a local server by navigating to `site/target/site`, then run `jekyll serve -b /cats-effect`.
 Finally point your browser at [http://localhost:4000/cats-effect/](http://localhost:4000/cats-effect/).
 Any changes should be picked up immediately when you re-run `sbt microsite/makeMicrosite`.